 - Conducted IP portfolio audit and facilitated asset sale for dormant portions of technology company’s patent portfolio (over 200 patents)

-- Practical Guidance for Protection of Client Data in the Age of Cybercrime, ACEDS Event (Mar.
-2017)
+- Practical Guidance for Protection of Client Data in the Age of Cybercrime, Association of Certified E-Discovery Specialists Event (March 2017)

-- Phase I National Science Foundation Presentation, SBIR/STTR Grantee Workshop (Mar.
-2017)
+- Phase I SBIR/STTR Grantee Workshop, National Science Foundation (March 2017)

 - “Creative Upstarts and Startups: How IP Creates Opportunities and Open Doors” Center for the Protection of Intellectual Property, Fourth Annual Fall Conference (Oct.
 2016)